-- a) The extent to which the proposal is consistent with the Estuary Estates Structure Plan Maps 1-26 and the Development Controls in Rules 16.8.2, 16.9.4 and 16.10.10. - b) The extent to which adequate access, parking, and service areas are is provided to each lot.
-In general, any proposal should comply with the relevant parking and access controls under the Zone Rules Chapters as per Section 16.9 above (or where otherwise provided for within the Estuary Estates Structure Plan provisions) unless it is not appropriate to do so because of inherent site considerations and unusual vehicle or pedestrian movements and/or particular characteristics of the proposed activities and local circumstances. - c) Where common lots are proposed, the extent to which appropriate mechanisms are provided to ensure that all infrastructure management and maintenance requirements are sustainable. - d) The nature of proposed street frontage in terms of securing effective, safe access onto a legal road. - e) Where staged subdivision / development is proposed, whether all necessary infrastructure, roading, utilities, public spaces and connections to service the proposed development, including Green Network elements, will be established in accordance with the Estuary Estates Structure Plan provision and Estuary Estates Structure Plan Maps 1-26.
-Also where staged subdivision / development is proposed, whether the Staging Plan provided demonstrates adequately how a proposal will ensure that the integrated outcomes that the Estuary Estates Structure Plan Maps 1-26 set out can be achieved. - f) The nature of the connection to Council's reticulated wastewater system. - g) Where any existing or approved buildings are to be subdivided, the effects of the proposal in regard to meeting relevant Development Control Standards. - h) Where there are any communally owned or managed services, infrastructure or other such assets or joint responsibilities arising from any proposal; that the nature of arrangements which are proposed ensure the on-going implementation of such arrangements whether through body corporate or similar mechanisms. - Where any subdivision adjoins an area identified as "amenity planting" on the Structure Plan, whether the details of the planting have been provided and any required mechanisms for ownership and maintenance of the area.
-For the avoidance of doubt the amenity planting areas may form parts of private lots and be held in private ownership. - j) Whether the proposal utilises low impact and/or water sensitive stormwater management devices and designs and detail of any obligations for lot owners to construction and maintain such devices.
+-) The extent to which the proposal is consistent with the Estuary Estates Structure Plan Maps 1-26 and the Development Controls in Rules 16.8.2, 16.9.4 and 16.10.10.
+The assessment of any application must establish the means through which any proposal will implement the Estuary Estates Design and Environmental Guidelines detailed under Appendix 16.1 and the Mangawhai Design Guidelines in Appendix 25A as incorporated into Appendix 16.1. - a) - b) The extent to which adequate access, parking, and service areas are is provided to each lot.
+In general, any proposal should comply with the relevant parking and access controls under the Zone Rules Chapters as per Section 16.9 above (or where otherwise provided for within the Estuary Estates Structure Plan provisions) unless it is not appropriate to do so because of inherent site considerations and unusual vehicle or pedestrian movements and/or particular characteristics of the proposed activities and local circumstances. - Where common lots are proposed, the extent to which appropriate mechanisms are provided to ensure C) that all infrastructure management and maintenance requirements are sustainable. - d) The nature of proposed street frontage in terms of securing effective, safe access onto a legal road. - e) Where staged subdivision / development is proposed, whether all necessary infrastructure, roading, utilities, public spaces and connections to service the proposed development, including Green Network elements, will be established in accordance with the Estuary Estates Structure Plan provision and Estuary Estates Structure Plan Maps 1-26.
+Also where staged subdivision / development is proposed, whether the Staging Plan provided demonstrates adequately how a proposal will ensure that the integrated outcomes that the Estuary Estates Structure Plan Maps 1-26 set out can be achieved.
+For the catchment of Wetlands 1, 2 and 3, a stormwater management plan shall address the best practicable option to maintain surface flow hydrology.
+Consent notices shall require stabilised roofing materials. - f) The nature of the connection to Council's reticulated wastewater system. - Where any existing or approved buildings are to be subdivided, the effects of the proposal in regard to g) meeting relevant Development Control Standards. - h) Where there are any communally owned or managed services, infrastructure or other such assets or joint responsibilities arising from any proposal; that the nature of arrangements which are proposed ensure the on-going implementation of such arrangements whether through body corporate or similar mechanisms. - i) Where any subdivision adjoins an area identified as "amenity planting" and/or any areas identified as enhancement planting Sub-Zone 8 on the Structure Plan, whether the details of the planting have been provided and for Sub-Zone 8 areas Wetland 3 an ecology management plan, including weed and pest management controls and indigenous revegetation (where appropriate), are provided and any required mechanisms for ownership and maintenance of the area.
+For the avoidance of doubt the amenity planting areas may form parts of private lots and be held in private ownership. - Whether the proposal utilises low impact and/or water sensitive stormwater management devices and j) designs, outfalls that mitigate concentrated flows and detail of any obligations for lot owners to construction and maintain such devices. - ij) The extent to which stormwater quality treatment has been provided to protect the environment from contaminants generated from the activity